vjhansen/CPlusPlus/README.md

 }
 ```

-### Implement some mathematical operations by using templates:
+### Implement some mathematical operations by using templates

 ```cpp
 // **GetMax**